 Introduction to the Blockchain

-P2P networks help to ensure resiliency in the network.
-As more nodes arrive in the system, and the demand on the system increases, the total capacity of the network increases.
+Additionally, P2P networks help to ensure resiliency in the network.
+As more nodes arrive in the system, and the Hashrate of the blockchain increases, making the chain more secure.

 As this happens, the likelihood of failure in the system decreases because of the growth in peers on the network; these nodes support the system through their contributions to the network and by sharing resources.
-Because the system’s capacity can increase in these situations, and more peers mean more resources on the network, it allows for greater security overall.
+More peers mean more resources on the network which allows for greater security overall.
 To put it simply, there is power in the number of nodes when it comes to the security of a decentralized network.
-If one peer on the network fails, the system still survives because all the other peers are still properly functioning and providing resources to the network.
+If one peer on the network fails, the system still survives because all the other peers are still properly functioning, communicating, and providing resources to the network.
 The redundancy in information between nodes makes sure that if one node goes offline, there is another available node with a copy of that information.
-Peer-to-peer networks significantly decrease the chance of a network failure simply by the nature of the system being decentralized throughout nodes.
-This creates a network with great fault-tolerance meaning that the network is able to continue functioning even when a node does not behave properly.
+Peer-to-peer networks significantly decrease the chance of a network failure simply by the nature of the system being decentralized throughout nodes, and this creates a network of great fault-tolerance, the ability for a network to function if a node does not behave properly.
 Our next lesson explores how blockchains stay secure.